rich-nguyen/eighty-kilometres/README.md

 - Get the wacom out. https://www.youtube.com/watch?v=OFBmg-N41gs
 - First MEL command in a while: worldspace translation for transform: xform -q -t -ws "sceneCamera1aim"

+####Entry 6 - Simple scene lighting
+The simplest way I can think of shading a scene, without it looking like a fixed-function pipeline, is to cheat.
+That is, account for ambient lighting statically, and sum any contribution from nearby dynamic lights on top of that.
+Benefits:
+    - Even having two lambert lights, say half lambert diffuse, looks better than one.
+    - The ambient light contribution is higher when we use half lambert, and gives a huge visual quality increase compared to a constant ambient light value.

+Steps needed:
+- create lightmaps in Maya.
+Open the scene which will be the background of the scene.
+    - Make sure there is a light in the scene.
+    - Make sure there is a uv set created.
+Use Automatic Mapping to start with!
+    - In Maya, go to Lighting/Shading, Batch Bake (mental ray).
+You must have mental ray installed to do this.
+In the options, make sure we are baking to texture, not vertices, and hit convert.
+Maya will create a `.tif` file in the directory `<project-folder>\renderData\mentalray\lightMap`.
+Tips:
+        - Tick "keep original shading network" in the batch bake options to reduce the chance of destroying shade graph with a file node.
+        - Select the object you want to export!
+        - Use option "bake set override" if you want to play with settings ad-hoc.
+        - we may want a separate occlusion map too, one day.
+- Update the renderer so that it can take a single texture with a set of UVs.
+- Add two dynamic lights to the scene using standard lambert shading that has been used so far.

+####Maya Gotchas
+- completely lost shading on a mesh: it was the Mesh Component Display, Display Colors was ticked.
+Untick it, or toggle it with Color->Toggle Display Colors Attribute.